© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman barrow 620m north of Riseholme Hall is a scheduled monument protected by Historic England under reference 1019053.
 View the official record →

-The Roman barrow 620m north of Riseholme Hall is a scheduled ancient monument situated in Lincolnshire.
+The Roman barrow 620m north of Riseholme Hall is a burial mound located in Lincolnshire that dates to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019053.

 Roman barrow 620m north of Riseholme Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019053.